 It is a joint value creation based on the wholesaler’s specific role in the supply chain in which they operate—each of their services adds value to the process.

-Therefore, the main competitive advantage of a wholesale marketplace is to give up the intermediary platform role and become an equal participant of that supply chain by improving it and giving to wholesalers the marketplace technology and advanced services advantage to win customers together.
+Therefore, the main competitive advantage of a wholesale marketplace is to give up the intermediary platform role and become an equal participant of that supply chain by improving it and giving to wholesalers the marketplace platform technology and advanced services advantage to win customers together.